sandipan1/SLAYER/README.md

 # SLAYER
 Autonomous line following robot
-Objective: To build an autonomous robot which can move  an object from one point to another in a room
+Objective: To build an autonomous robot which can move from one point to another in a room

 Components Required: